larntz/lemmy-directory/content/community/sopuli.xyz/gameart.md

 ---
 title: "Video Game Art - Not just entertainment"
 name: "gameart"
 description: "Video games are not mere time killers.
 They are albums of sound, aesthetics, animation and narrative.This community is in appreciation of that.
 Screenshots, fanart, animations, gameplay clips.
 It is all welcome here.The one common thread should be an eye for the aesthetic.
 This is not a place to discuss mechanics or stats, but to show off simply the artistic, expressed through the video game medium.1.
 All rules of the parent instance apply.
 That is, sopuli.xyz2.
 Include the name of the game your post is associated with in your post title.3.
-If your post is fanart, comment with a link to the artist, if you can."
+If your post is fanart, include a link to the artist in post body, if you can."
 type: community
-date: "2023-06-16 22:56:32"
+date: "2023-06-19 11:35:32"
 draft: false
 nsfw: false
 actor_id: "https://sopuli.xyz/c/gameart"
 host: sopuli.xyz
 lastmod: "{[ .Updated }}"
-subscribers: 50
+subscribers: 68
-posts: 16
+posts: 22
-comments: 14
+comments: 19
-weight: 16
+weight: 22
-dau: 6
+dau: 2
 wau: 0
 mau: 0
 instances: